 - Provided an update to Mayor and cabinet heads on the projected revenue shortfalls by the federal, state and municipal levels.
-Reviewed the expected budgetary constraints for the city's FY 20 and FY21 budgets - Continues to explore all public and private means in which to secure additional PPE's for our Police and Fire Departments and our first responders and frontline personnel - Continues to monitor all federal and state relief and recovery funding and reimbursement mechanisms - Continues to review costs associated with COVID-19 response for relief and recovery reimbursements. - Implementing strategic spending measures to identify areas of need, relief and recovery while also trying to maintain city services for residents and business community. - Continues to monitor lost revenue city and state - \$2.3 million in lost revenue city - o \$4.1 million in deficit spending city - Memo issued to City Council regarding city budget outlook and the financial effects of the COVID-19 pandemic - Continues proactive meetings with Josh Norman of GP Strategies to track, identify, and implement relief and recovery reimbursement aspects.
+Reviewed the expected budgetary constraints for the city's FY 20 and FY21 budgets - Continues to explore all public and private means in which to secure additional PPE's for our Police and Fire Departments and our first responders and frontline personnel - Continues to monitor all federal and state relief and recovery funding and reimbursement mechanisms - Continues to review costs associated with COVID-19 response for relief and recovery reimbursements. - Implementing strategic spending measures to identify areas of need, relief and recovery while also trying to maintain city services for residents and business community. - Continuing to review and monitor with the Assessor's Department how the COVID-19 pandemic will affect local real estate sales as recorded with the Hampden County Registery of Deeds and the city's own local assessments of real estate. - Real estate sales for residential and commercial properties could potentially be affected due to the coronavirus outbreak, which would in turn, could have potentially negative results for the city's local assessment of property values potentially as soon as the FY21 budget - Continues to monitor lost revenue city and state - \$2.3 million in lost revenue city - o \$4.1 million in deficit spending city - Continues proactive meetings with Josh Norman of GP Strategies to track, identify, and implement relief and recovery reimbursement aspects.